Factoriality of normal projective varieties: Introduction

-that is, the singularities of $X$ are 2-semi-rational.
-Here we say that the singularities of $X$ are $j$-{\it semi-rational\one} for a positive integer $j$ if the above vanishing holds for any $k\ins\{1,\dots,j\}$.
-In the case $X$ is Cohen-Macaulay (for instance, a local complete intersection), the Grauert-Riemenschneider vanishing theorem \cite{GrRi} and Grothendieck duality imply that the direct image complex $\RR\pi_*\om_{\Xt}$ is quasi-isomorphic to an $\OO_X$-submodule of the dualizing sheaf $\om_X$, hence the singularities of $X$ are $j$-semi-rational in the case ${\rm codim}_X{\rm NRSing}\,X\gess j{+}2$ (using Remark~\ref{R4.6} below), where ${\rm NRSing}\,X$ denotes the {\it non-rational singularity locus of $X$}, that is, the complement of the largest Zariski-open subset of $X$ having only rational singularities (or the union of the supports of $R^k\pi_*\OO_{\Xt}$ for $k\sgt0$).
-It is well known that in the isolated hypersurface singularity case, $X$ has a $(n{-}2)$-semi-rational singularity so that the geometric genus is defined by the dimension of $R^{n-1}\pi_*\OO_{\Xt}$, see for instance \cite{exp}. \sk Using the long exact sequence associated with the exponential sequence
+Here ${\rm NRSing}\,X$ denotes the {\it non-rational singularity locus of $X$}, that is, the complement of the largest Zariski-open subset of $X$ having only rational singularities (or the union of the supports of $R^k\pi_*\OO_{\Xt}$ for $k\sgt0$).
+This assertion can be reduced to Remark~\ref{R2.7} below using the Grauert-Riemenschneider vanishing theorem \cite{GrRi} and Grothendieck duality, since they imply that the direct image complex $\RR\pi_*\om_{\Xt}$ is quasi-isomorphic to an $\OO_X$-submodule of the dualizing sheaf $\om_X$.
+It is well known that in the isolated hypersurface singularity case, $X$ has an $(n{-}2)$-semi-rational singularity so that the geometric genus is defined by the dimension of $R^{n-1}\pi_*\OO_{\Xt}$, see for instance \cite{exp}. \sk Applying the ``functoriality" of cubic hyperresolution as in Proposition~\ref{P1.1}, we can prove an improvement of a {\it topological\one} formula of S.G.~Park and M.~Popa \cite[Theorem A]{PaPo} for $\Q$-factoriality defect (assuming rational singularities of $X$ and generalizing \cite{NaSt} in the case $n\eq3$) as follows.